ArbitrumFoundation/docs/docs/how-tos/vote-dao-proposals.md

 ### On proposal evaluation

-It's important to evaluate proposals based on their alignment with the values and goals of the Arbitrum DAO as outlined in the Constitution.
+It's important to evaluate proposals based on their alignment with the values and goals of the Arbitrum DAO as outlined in the [Constitution](../dao-constitution.md).
 Remember that the ultimate goal of the DAO is to create a decentralized and transparent platform that benefits all members, including those who aren't yet members.

 ### On delegation

-You can delegate your voting power to a delegate if you don't have enough votable tokens (todo) or if you don't have the time to actively participate in the governance process.
+You can grant your voting power to a <a data-quicklook-from='delegate'>delegate</a> if you don't have the time to actively participate in the governance process.
 If you decide to delegate your voting power to someone else, be sure to select a delegate who demonstrates the values enshrined within the [Constitution](../dao-constitution).
 If you're looking for guidance on how to delegate, or how to select a delegate, refer to [How to delegate your voting power](./select-delegate-voting-power).

 ### Conclusion